 Not sure how to add this technique to your cooking staples?
 Whip up this Mediterranean Inspired Rice Salad – with tons of complementing flavors and blanched veggies!

 Amazing, right?
 All these cooking techniques will help you cook food properly, and even vary on the results depending on which method you decide to follow.
 Steam veggies for a soft texture or blanch them for a crunch.
 Stew meat for tenderness, or smoke it for an interesting aftertaste.
+Or try Instant Pot Jasmine Rice instead of the traditional stovetop method.
 The choice is yours!

 What won’t change is the quality, texture and flavor of Mahatma® Rice in any of your favorite dishes.
 Enjoy your cooking journey and come back to this guide and our recipes every time you need a place to start for any meal.